-Internal conflicts are more commonly associated with family businesses, but it is a lesser known fact that their ownership structure gives them the advantage of long-term competitiveness over publicly-held companies.
-As mentioned above, future plans emphasize passing on ownership and/or management to the next generation more than selling/floating the business.
+Internal conflicts are more commonly associated with family businesses, as future plans emphasize passing on ownership and/or management to the next generation.
 Effective conflict management and succession planning are essential to realize such 'family involvement' goals and take a longer-term approach to decision-making.
 Here, liquidity can provide for equalisation and distribution planning to minimize conflicts and unhappiness among family members.

 ASFB Program Introduction